LAVA: Explainability for Unsupervised Latent Embeddings: Experiments

-Here, we show some extra figures and results relating to experiments done with the MNIST dataset.
 In Figure \ref{fig:mnist_meta_data}, we show the class labels of individual samples in our UMAP embeddings.
 Then, in Figure \ref{fig:mnist_probes}, we show the relative in-degree centralities of samples when looking at all the neighborhoods and when looking at our locality placement.
 In Figure \ref{fig:mnist_modules_and_presences}, we visualize all modules and their presences used in our experiments from Section \ref{sec:experiments}.
 We also show modules and presences for the second and third best solutions when $L=9$ (Figure \ref{fig:mnist_modules_and_presences_second} and Figure \ref{fig:mnist_modules_and_presences_third}).

-Finally, in Figure \ref{fig:mnist_modules_all_simulated_averages}, we visualize how the chosen modules would look like if they were the presence-weighted average of their localities' correlations, rather than overlapping patterns we extract with AMF (see Section \ref{sec:experiments}).
+Finally, in Figure \ref{fig:mnist_modules_all_simulated_averages}, we also visualize how the chosen modules would look like if they were the presence-weighted average of their localities' correlations, rather than overlapping patterns we extract with AMF (see Section \ref{sec:experiments}).
+While both the presences and modules would change if we were to alter our loss function (they are optimized jointly), the figure still illustrates how the overestimation weighing helps make sure modules we extract are sparse correlation subpatterns contained in all of the localities the modules are present in, rather than an average correlation across those localities.